KuangjuX-Archived/Numerical-Analysis/README.md

 # Numerical-Analysis
-program homeword of Numerical Analysis course
+The program homework of Numerical Analysis course